 Did you make an online purchase this week?
 Then you used a Payment Gateway without even knowing it.
 A Payment Gateway provides a safe method of transferring cardholder data from a website to a payment network for processing.
 It communicates the confirmation of sufficient funds and the transaction approval back to the website.

 It’s the technical glue that connects the point of sale to the payment network and is unique to card-not-present, online payments.
 Now, if you’re looking to accept online payments, you may be wondering how a Payment Gateway fits into the process.
 After all, there are shopping carts that your customers use to input their information and Merchant Service Providers who equip you with a merchant account to accept online payments.
-A Payment Gateway works silently in the background, processing and providing a response to the card-not-present payment request as the customer’s screen refreshes.
+A Payment Gateway process works silently in the background, processing and providing a response to the card-not-present payment request as the customer’s screen refreshes.

 Payment Gateways accomplish their task in the following sequence: